Press Kit — Media Resources for Arkansas Pension Investigation

 Fitch downgrade: A+ → A

-Third major agency downgrades Israel, with negative outlook.
+Third major agency downgrades the issuing country, with negative outlook.

 -